Dips made with cream cheese is about making tasty, healthy sauces to go on salads and crackers.

 Midmorning: Tea or coffee with two teaspoons of sugar, or worse a cola, and a sweet biscuit.

-Lunch: White bread sandwich with syrup or something sweet.
+Lunch: White bread sandwich with syrup or something sweet, or processed meat.

-Supper: Pasta, potato or white rice dish and a sweet dessert.
+Supper: Pasta, potato or white rice dish, red meat and a sweet dessert.

 That's a recipe for obesity, insulin resistance and cardiovascular disease.